 In addition, participants were asked to identify any other types of instruments that they would find useful while performing TEES.
-The questionnaire content was developed through a literature search of existing literature on challenges experienced during TEES and the clinical experience of the principal author and his colleagues.
-Local otologists with varying TEES experience were consulted about their thoughts regarding TEES, namely its advantages and disadvantages.
-Using this data, a preliminary questionnaire was developed and piloted amongst local otologists.
+The questionnaire content was developed through a literature search on challenges experienced during TEES and the clinical experience of the principal author and his colleagues.
+Using this data, a preliminary questionnaire was developed and piloted amongst local otologists with varying degrees of TEES experience.
 The results of the pilot questionnaire were used to create the final concise and non-redundant questionnaire that was distributed internationally.

 Participants and Data Collection:

 We identified otologists who attended the 2nd World Congress of Endoscopic Ear Surgery, members of the International Working Group of Endoscopic Ear Surgery and attendees of a TEES course in Japan.
 After obtaining REB approval, these otologists were invited to participate in the survey.
 The beginning of the online survey includes a letter of information and informed consent was assumed upon anonymous completion of the questionnaire.
-All information was stored confidentially.
+All information was storedanonymously .

 Data Analysis:

-Data were analyzed using a descriptive format.
-The quantitative data were analyzed by the means, with a confidence interval of 95% using JMP statistical analysis software (JMP Version 13.0, SAS Institute Inc.) ANOVA was used to determine if surgeon experience and the use of a specialized TEES instrument set affected the degree of need for each difficulty.
-The difficulties were ranked in order of greatest to least degree of need.
+Visual analog scales were quantified and the means as well as the 95% confidence intervals were established.
+ANOVA was used to determine which challenge presented the greatest degree of need.
+The Kruskall-Wallis H-test was used to determine if percentage of cases done with TEES influenced the degree of need for each challenge.
+The t-test was used to determine if use of a specialized TEES instrument set affected the degree of need for each challenge.
 Qualitative data was analyzed by grouping the responses into themes/categories which would describe additional difficulties those tools would address.
+Statistical analysis was performed using JPM statistical analysis software (JMP version 13.0; SAS Institute; Cary, NC)

 Results: